PixelsCamp/talks/will-you-take-that-api-to-go_tiago-mendes.md

 Wouldn't it be great to be able to develop a fully functional API without the hassle of learning a third party library or framework?
 What if I told you that Go lets you do all this, with an awesome concurrency system out of the box?

-In this talk, I will show you how you can quickly build a fully functional, and tested (using TDD) API, that goes beyond a mere "Hello World" message, using just the Go standard library for this purpose.
+In this talk, I will show you how you can quickly build a fully functional, and tested API, that goes beyond a mere "Hello World" message, using just the Go standard library for this purpose.
 As a bonus, I will go through some tips, techniques and good practices of the language!

 Speaker Bio